sbt/sbt-bundle/README.md

 -----------------------|------------
 BUNDLE_ID              | The bundle identifier associated with the bundle and its optional configuration.
 BUNDLE_SYSTEM          | A logical name that can be used to associate multiple bundles with each other.
 This could be an application or service association and should include a version e.g. myapp-1.0.0.
+BUNDLE_HOST_IP         | The IP address of a bundle component’s host.
 CONDUCTR_CONTROL       | A URL for the control protocol of ConductR, composed as $CONDUCTR_CONTROL_PROTO://$CONDUCTR_CONTROL_IP:$CONDUCTR_CONTROL_PORT
 CONDUCTR_CONTROL_PROTO | The protocol of the above.
 CONDUCTR_CONTROL_IP    | The assigned ConductR’s bind IP address.